 General editor vs purpose-built clipping pipeline.

-Kapwing is a powerful browser-based video editor built for teams — timeline editing, subtitles in 100+ languages, filler-word removal, audiograms, and AI clip detection as one feature among many.
-It's priced per seat (roughly $16–24/seat/month) and has a strong free tier.
+Kapwing is a powerful browser-based video editor built for teams, timeline editing, subtitles in 100+ languages, filler-word removal, audiograms, and AI clip detection as one feature among many.
+It's priced per seat (roughly $16 to 24/seat/month) and has a strong free tier.
 But clipping is one tool in its toolbox, not the product.
 Here's how Katto compares for the long-video-to-shorts workflow.

 | Feature | Katto | Kapwing |